-Because of the extremely precarious economic and social situation, especially for the young people of this region, and the situation of political instability, emigration is the most credible alternative for success, despite the risks involved.
-Many migrants will try to go by sea in a fully loaded piroque4 to try to reach the European coast.
-They usually do so from the island of Djogué or the island of Carabane, which are fishing villages located in Casamance, where they crowd into dugout canoes and travel under very risky conditions, driven, however, by a mad desire to reach the European continent.
-The journey by coastal navigation will take, if all goes well, almost two weeks.
-Others will attempt to travel overland across the Sahara Desert: from Casamance they travel to Mali, then on to Burkina Faso, then to Niger, and then up north across the Sahara to Algeria, from where they hope to reach Europe, in particular Spain (or its African enclaves of Ceuta and Melilla).
+Indeed, illegal migration is often perceived as an Because of the extremely precarious economic and individual adventure (Fontanari 2019).
+However, my empirical research, carried out through long-term social situation, especially for the young people of this observations and narrative interviews, tends to refute region, and the situation of political instability, emigration this 'individualistic' vision.
+On the contrary, they show is the most credible alternative for success, despite the how illegal migration is most often based on a family risks involved.
+Many migrants will try to go by sea in project that has been carefully thought out by family a fully loaded piroque to try to reach the European groups of up to fifty people and pursued over several coast.
+They usually do so from the island of Diogué or the island of Carabane, which are fishing villages located vears in Casamance, where they crowd into dugout canoes and travel under very risky conditions, driven, however, The Political, Economic, and Social Context by a mad desire to reach the European continent.
+The of Casamance journey by coastal navigation will take, if all goes well, almost two weeks.
+Others will attempt to travel overland Casamance is the region located in the south of Senegal. across the Sahara Desert: from Casamance they travel It is composed of three sub-regions: the Atlantic coast, to Mali, then on to Burkina Faso, then to Niger, and then where its capital Ziguinchor is located; and two regions up north across the Sahara to Algeria, from where they located inland, including the one-the furthest from the hope to reach Europe, in particular Spain (or its African coast-where the Diamanka family lives.
+Separated for enclaves of Ceuta and Melilla).

-Introducing the Diamanka Family

-The Diamanka family lives in Saré Bidji, in the region of Kolda, in Upper Casamance.
+the most part from the rest of Senegal by the Gambia enclave (see Table 1), Casamance saw the birth and Introducing the Diamanka Family development of a separatist movement, the Movement of Democratic Forces of Casamance (MFDC), forty years The Diamanka family lives in Saré Bidji, in the region of ago.
+The origins of the conflict go back to December 1982: a peaceful march was organized by the MFDC towards Kolda, in Upper Casamance.
 Its 42 members live in a large house composed of several huts.
-It is not a "nuclear" family, but an extended family of three generations, characteristic of the traditional family in Senegal.
+It is not a "nuclear" the government of Ziguinchor.
+However, this march was bloodily repressed by the Senegalese authorities, family, but an extended family of three generations, characteristic of the traditional family in Senegal.
 The Diamanka family consists of the grandfather, here (re) named Al Hassane; his ten living children and their spouses, and their 21 children; a total of 18 men and 24 women.
 The main economic activities of the family are agriculture and livestock.
 The family has a herd of 18 dairy cows, 13 sheep, and 11 goats.